GOUTAM-TAK/API-using-Node-js-and-Express-Js-connect-with-mysql/README.md

-In this API we can use following functionality in TO-DO-LIST 1)ADD PRODUCT
+In this API we can use following functionality in PRODUCT MANAGEMENT SYSTEM 1)ADD PRODUCT
 2)GET ALL LIST OF PRODUCTS
 3)GET PRODUCT BY PRODUCT ID